rehierl/node-tree-outliner/1-3-hierarchies/4-x-tree-equiv-set-of-seqs.md

 considered to hold: (A) `(#H2 = #N)` and (B) `#H0 = (#H1 + #H2) = #N*2`.

 Note however that, from a strict mathematical perspective, both expressions are wrong.
-That is, because (1) the inner sequence of a child may be identical to the outer sequence of its parent, and because (2) the inner sequence of any leaf is the empty sequence.
+That is because (1) the inner sequence of a child may be identical to the outer sequence of its parent, and because (2) the inner sequence of any leaf is the empty sequence.
 With that in mind, the `=` operator within the above two expressions would have to be replaced by the `<=` operator for both expressions to evaluate to `true` under that strict perspective.